A Fun Day of Volunteering and Community…Join us!

 Your Tasks are Below.
 Follow the instructions of your Supervisor.

 • Vendors and Pro Sports Activation teams and Mascots start to show up at 8am with assigned and numbered spaces.
-Your supervisor will check in vendor names, and instruct you to walk the vendor to their spaces.
+Your supervisor will check in vendor names and instruct you to walk the vendor to their spaces.

-15) Community Village Volunteers: Vendor 10x10 spaces and Food Trucks.
+15) Community Village Volunteers/Leads Andy Ratermann and Steve Chan: Vendor 10x10 spaces and Food Trucks.
 Check in @8:00am: Volunteers 6-8

 Your Tasks are High Profile.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.